• Skip to primary navigation

 Work-Life: Creating Products, Preparing Speeches, Event Planning, etc.

-For work, creating a brain dump can come in incredibly helpful if working on a big project, preparing for a big meeting, planning a big event… or even when it feels like there are an insane amount of items that need to be completed by a deadline… sometimes jotting down all of the things to do, ideas and or thoughts, can be helpful.
+For work, creating a brain dump can come in incredibly helpful if working on a big project, preparing for a big meeting, planning a big event… or even when it feels like there are a ton of items that need to be completed by a deadline… sometimes jotting down all of the things to do, ideas and or thoughts, can be helpful.

 Plus, do you ever have those spur-of-the-moment ideas or thoughts when driving down the road or while out to dinner with friends?
 Sometimes it’s hard to remember them when it comes time to actually work on something.